hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Adjourn

 Explanation:
-When a court case is postponed.
+When a court case or hearing has started and then needs to be postponed until another day.

 For citizens use:
 Postpone